from mcedit to vim

 Given the proliferation of encoding one’s text editor should better

-to something that resembles my good old Norton Commander
+to something that resembles my good old Norton Commander friend:

 Midnight Commander

-locale at the time.
+My system had LANG=ru_RU.KOI8-R locale at the time.
 It did not have

 any troubles with text files in English.
 Some functional keys on the

-.
+other hand were off-by-two in urxvt.
 But they were working fine on

-.
-So I used xterm
+xterm.
+So I used xterm.

 time.
 In rare moments of dire need I used things like